PIPERSEC/PS-VPN/README.md

 # PS-VPN
-Configure Virtual Private Network (VPN) settings via Windows PowerShell
+Configure a Virtual Private Network (VPN) using Windows PowerShell